Schooling in NZ

 As your child approaches school age you may have questions about how schooling works in NZ these days.

 Here are many types of primary and intermediary schools available in New Zealand.

 A good education is part of Kiwi life and children usually go to school between the ages of 5 and 19.
 By law children between the ages of 6 and 16 must go to school.
 Parents and/or carers of a child living unlawfully in New Zealand can apply for their children to go to school as a New Zealand student.

 This section looks at:

-School enrolment zones stops schools from getting overcrowded, and gives children who live in the school area (the zone) a guarantee that they can go to their local school.
+School enrolment zones stop schools from getting overcrowded, and give children who live in the school area (the zone) a guarantee that they can go to their local school.

 Education is free in New Zealand state schools and kura, but you should be prepared to pay for school uniforms, stationery supplies and extra activities.
 Some state-integrated schools also charge fees, as do private schools.
 It pays to check all the costs before you enrol.